judy-her/horiseon-seo/README.md

 ## Description

 This Horiseon website was refactored to make it more accessible for search engine optimization.
-Changes made are alt attributes to image elements and icons, semantic HTML elements,
+Changes that were made include title name change to match website, alt attributes were added to image elements and icons, semantic HTML elements replaced div tags, links were made functional, headings were changed to follow sequential order, and css selectors were grouped in proper manner with comments added to seperate each section.
+A README file was also created and merged.

 ## Installation